aphysci/gravity/src/api/rust/README.md

 > [!NOTE]
 > The latest version of autocxx is 0.30.0, but there a number of issues that prevented  this from working properly with this version.

+The autocxx is actually not being used right now since I have made everything work with cxx.

 ### Distribution
 In the src folder you will see 3 files: ffi.rs, gravity.rs, main.rs